-The Energy Independence Bill explained: What it means for UK households
+Energy Independence Bill explained: what it means for energy bills in the UK

 Simon Wood, Head of Energy Pricing & Costing